-- 2.1.
-The Inspector will first check that the plan meets the legal requirements under s20(5)(a) of The Act and the duty to co-operate under s20(5)(c) of The Act before moving on to test for soundness. - 2.2.
-You should consider the following before making a representation on legal compliance: - The Local Plan should be included in the current Local Development Scheme (LDS) and the key stages should have been followed.
+2.1.
+The Inspector will first check that the plan meets the legal requirements under section 20(5)(a) of The Act and the duty to co-operate under section 20(5)(c) of The Act before moving on to test for soundness.

+2.2.
+The following should be considered before making a representation on legal compliance:

+- The Local Plan should be included in the current Local Development Scheme (LDS) and the key stages should have been followed.
 The LDS is effectively a programme of work prepared by the LPA, setting out the Local Development Documents (LDDs) it proposes to produce.
 It will set out the key stages in the production of any plans which the LPA proposes to bring forward for independent examination.
 If the plan is not in the current LDS it should not have been published for representations.
 The LDS should be on the LPA's website and available at its main offices. - The process of community involvement for the Local Plan should be in general accordance with the LPA's Statement of Community Involvement (SCI) (where one exists).
-The SCI sets out the LPA's strategy for involving the community in the preparation and revision of LDDs (including plans) and the consideration of planning applications. - The Local Plan should comply with the Town and Country Planning (Local Planning) (England) Regulations 2012 (the Regulations).
-On publication, the LPA must publish the documents prescribed in the Regulations, and make them available at its principal offices and on its website.
-The LPA must also notify the various persons and organisations set out in the Regulations and any persons who have requested to be notified. - The LPA is required to provide a Sustainability Appraisal Report when it publishes a plan.
+The SCI sets out the LPA's strategy for involving the community in the preparation and revision of LDDs (including plans) and the consideration of planning applications. - The Local Plan is required to comply with the Town and Country Planning (Local Planning) (England) Regulations 2012 (the Regulations).
+On publication, the LPA must publish the documents prescribed in the Regulations, and make them available at its principal offices and in other appropriate locations, for example libraries within the plan area, and on its website.
+The LPA must also notify the various persons and organisations set out in the Regulations and any persons who have requested to be notified.

+• The LPA is required to provide a Sustainability Appraisal Report when it publishes a plan.
 This should identify the process by which the Sustainability Appraisal has been carried out, and the baseline information used to inform the process and the outcomes of that process.
-Sustainability Appraisal is a tool for appraising policies to ensure they reflect social, environmental and economic factors. - 2.3.
-You should consider the following before making a representation on compliance with the duty to co-operate: - The duty to co-operate came into force on 15 November 2011 and any plan submitted for examination on or after this date will be examined for compliance.
-LPAs will be expected to provide evidence of how they have complied with any requirements arising from the duty.

-• The Act establishes that non-compliance with the duty to co-operate cannot be rectified after the submission of the plan.
+Sustainability Appraisal is a tool for appraising policies to ensure they reflect social, environmental and economic factors.

+2.3.
+The following should be considered before making a representation on compliance with the duty to co-operate:

+- The duty to co-operate came into force on 15 November 2011 and any plan submitted for examination on or after this date will be examined for compliance.
+LPAs are expected to provide evidence of how they have complied with any requirements arising from the duty. - The Act establishes that non-compliance with the duty to co-operate cannot be rectified after the submission of the plan.
 Therefore the Inspector has no power to recommend modifications in this regard.
 Where the duty has not been complied with, the Inspector has no choice but to recommend non-adoption of the plan.